enthus1ast/nimMulticast/README.md

 # Socket is still a "normal" socket.
 # To send to the multicast group just send to its address
+# Sending sockets must not be in the multicast group
 discard socket.sendTo(HELLO_GROUP, Port(HELLO_PORT), disc)

 # The socket is supposed to receive every udp datagram